czhu505/homework4-cunywang/README.md

 ### Instructions:

-Use the two resources below to answer the critical thinking questions.
+Use the two resources below to complete both the critical thinking and applied parts of this assignment.

 1. Listen to all the lectures in Udacity's [Intro to Hadoop and Mapreduce](https://www.udacity.com/course/intro-to-hadoop-and-mapreduce--ud617) course.
-There is no need to complete all the exercises in this course - that's for hw#5.

 2. Read [Hadoop A Definitive Guide Edition 4]( http://javaarm.com/file/apache/Hadoop/books/Hadoop-The.Definitive.Guide_4.edition_a_Tom.White_April-2015.pdf), Part I Chapters 1 - 3.

-### Critical Thinking (15 points total)
+### Critical Thinking (10 points total)

 Submit your answers by modifying this README.md file.